Clicky Skip to Content

 Even though I change some of my furniture every year, I still love my idea of storing groups in extra-large plastic bags.
 I was able to test my Christmas decoration storage ideas when I was decorating my house this year.

-Another easy way to store your Christmas wreath is to hang it on hooks.
-The ribbons used for gifts have holes in the center so they can be hung on a hook for easy storage during and after Christmas use.
-They are great for taking care of your Christmas country houses because they are durable, stackable and transparent so you can see what’s inside.
+They are great for taking care of your Christmas country houses because they are durable, stackable and transparent, so you can see what’s inside.

 If you’re interested in Does Dunkin Donuts Have Almond Milk, take a look at my other article.

 Plastic boxes are the perfect choice for storing houses in the Christmas village.
-They are usually hardy and durable.
-For village houses, special customized retail boxes are made, which have sectional areas in the storage box, protecting houses, village houses, houses.
+They are usually hard and durable.
+Specially customized retail boxes are made for village houses with sectional areas in the storage box, protecting houses, village houses, and houses.
 Store your Christmas Village boxes in a plastic container with an airtight lid.

-I too think a DIY Christmas village would be a great project to turn into a gift box (and they can be made out of season too).
-After seeing all these cute hand-drawn houses last year, I decided to make some of these DIY Christmas Village holiday houses for my battery powered candles (only!).
-You can create a DIY Styrofoam Christmas Village with the instructions below and the templates provided for this fun DIY holiday, much the same as making a modern day Putz little house.
+You can create a DIY Styrofoam Christmas Village with the instructions below and the templates provided for this fun DIY holiday, much the same as making a modern-day Putz little house.

 To learn about What Does It Mean When You Crave Vinegar, check out my other article where I cover things in detail.